zwiebert/tronferno-mcu/docs/CLI.md

 This text describe the command line interface of tronferno-mcu.
 The CLI can be accessed via a terminal, but is best to be acessed via a front-end, like a smart phone app or some server like FHEM.

 When using a terminal, it may be required to enable local echo.
-Backspace key is handled properly.
+Backspace key is now handled properly.

 ## Syntax